LeeAnnEditor/o365hq/services/Microsoft Intune - Initial Setup.md

 2. Determination of deployment goals, objectives, and challenges
 3. Determination of use-case scenario requirements
 4. Rollout and communication plan development
-5. Design and configuration of Microsoft Intune environment
+5. Design and configuration of the Microsoft Intune environment
-6. Test Implementation
+6. Test implementation
 7. Testing and validation
 8. Production implementation
-9. Verification and fixing issues
+9. Verification and fixing of issues, if any

-### Success Criteria
+### Success criteria

 1. Microsoft Intune services are configured properly and provide the ability to manage desktop and mobile devices